Detect Anything 3D in the Wild: Detect Anything 3D in the Wild

 Specifically, the monocular image is embedded in parallel by two foundational models: SAM~\cite{kirillov2023segment} for low-level pixel information, underpins the entire promptable architecture.
 And depth-pretrained DINO~\cite{piccinelli2024unidepth, oquab2024dinov2}, which provide rich high-level geometric knowledge, excels in depth-related tasks.
 These complementary 2D features are then fused through our proposed \encodermodule (see~\Cref{fig:pipeline}(b)), which hierarchically aligns low-level and high-level information using cross-attention layers.
 The fused features are subsequently passed to the Depth/Camera Module, which extracts the camera and camera-aware depth embedding, collectively referred to as geometric embedding.

-The geometric embedding and the 3D bounding box token with encoded prompt tokens are then fed into the \decodermodule (see~\Cref{fig:pipeline}(c)), which employs a structure similar to the SAM decoder along with a specialized Zero-Embedding Mapping (\zeroconv) mechanism. \decodermodule injects 3D geometric features while preventing the catastrophic forgetting dilemma in 2D-to-3D knowledge transfer, achieving progressive 3D grounding.
-Finally, the model predicts 3D boxes based on the hidden states of the 3D box token.
+The geometric embedding and the 3D bounding box tokens with encoded prompt tokens are then fed into the \decodermodule (see~\Cref{fig:pipeline}(c)), which employs a structure similar to the SAM decoder along with a specialized Zero-Embedding Mapping (\zeroconv) mechanism. \decodermodule injects 3D geometric features while ensuring stable 2D-to-3D knowledge transfer, enabling progressive 3D grounding across diverse data domains.
+Finally, the model predicts 3D boxes based on the hidden states of the 3D box tokens.
 Our \algname is trained on selected seen classes and can detect any unseen classes in a zero-shot manner.

-To effectively fuse multiple foundation models, we propose \encodermodule to aggregate features from SAM and DINO, mitigating potential conflicts between their heterogeneous representations.
+To effectively fuse multiple foundation models , we propose \encodermodule to aggregate features from SAM and DINO, mitigating potential conflicts between their heterogeneous representations.
 As illustrated in~\Cref{fig:pipeline}(b), the \encodermodule fuses features from SAM and DINO in a hierarchical manner, progressively integrating spatial and geometric information across four cascaded alignment units.

 \bheading{Feature Extraction.} Given an input image, the SAM encoder extracts high-resolution spatial features \( \mathbf{F}_s \in \mathbb{R}^{H_s \times W_s \times C}, \) capturing fine-grained details and boundaries.
-Simultaneously, the DINO encoder outputs geometry-aware embeddings \( \mathbf{F}_d \in \mathbb{R}^{H_d \times W_d \times C}, \) which is depth-pretrained by Unidepth~\cite{piccinelli2024unidepth} and provide robust priors for depth and intrinsics.
+Simultaneously, the DINO encoder outputs geometry-aware embeddings \( \mathbf{F}_d \in \mathbb{R}^{H_d \times W_d \times C}, \) which is depth-pretrained by UniDepth~\cite{piccinelli2024unidepth} and provides robust priors for depth and intrinsics.
 Following the design of ViT Adapter~\cite{chenvision}, we also employ a convolutional structure to produce preliminary image features, denoted as \( \mathbf{F}_q^0, \) serving as the initial query for subsequent attention-based fusion.

 \bheading{Hierarchical Fusion.} Each of the four alignment units fuses SAM and DINO features via cross-attention.
 In the \(i\)-th unit, we first apply learnable gating weights \( \alpha_i \) (initialized to 0.5) to combine the \(i\)-th block of SAM features \( \mathbf{F}_s^i \) and DINO features \( \mathbf{F}_d^i \) as follows: